 Born Robert Moses Grove, "Lefty" won 300 games in the Majors.
-He did so with an incredible winning percentage (.680), that still leads all pitchers who have won over 300 games.
-Lefty led the AL in strikeouts in each of his first seven seasons and won 9 ERA titles during his career.
+He did so with an incredible winning percentage (.680), which still leads all pitchers who have won over 300 games.
+Lefty led the AL in strikeouts in each of his first seven seasons and won nine ERA titles during his career.
 His 1931 season was legendary.
 He went 31-4 with a 2.06 ERA and 175 strikeouts.
-He did all this while throwing 27 complete games and he even notched 5 saves.
+He did all this while throwing 27 complete games and he even notched five saves.

 2. Warren Spahn

-Spahn amassed 363 wins, the most of any left-handed pitcher, and sixth most in baseball history, even tough he missed 3 years of his career to military service.
+Spahn amassed 363 wins, the most of any left-handed pitcher, and sixth-most in baseball history, even though he missed three years of his career to military service.
 Warren Spahn won over 20 games 13 times in his career, including a 23-win season when he was 42 years old.
-He led the league in strikeouts 4 times and won 3 ERA titles.
-He was voted onto 14 All-Star teams, won four World Series games, pitched two no-hitters and threw an astonishing 382 complete games.
+He led the league in strikeouts four times and won three ERA titles.
+He was voted onto 14 All-Star teams, won four World Series games, pitched two no-hitters, and threw an astonishing 382 complete games.

 1. Randy Johnson

 The overpowering dominance by this very tall 6'10" hurler has been made even more incredible by the fact that it was done during the "steroid era".
-"The Big Unit" finished his career with 303 Wins, and with 4,875 strikeouts (second only to Nolan Ryan).
-During his career, he earned 5 Cy Young awards, including 4 straight.
-Randy Johnson led the league in ERA 4 times and finished second 3 times.
+"The Big Unit" finished his career with 303 wins and with 4,875 strikeouts (second only to Nolan Ryan).
+During his career, he earned 5 Cy Young awards, four of them won consecutively.
+Randy Johnson led the league in ERA four times and finished second three times.

 Other Baseball Articles